 In this example, the goal is to make a noun plural when the number of items is greater than one.
 In many cases, a noun can be made plural by adding an "s".
 However, many nouns have an irregular plural form, and the main...

 The goal of this example is to look up the correct astrological or zodiac sign for a given birthdate, using the table shown in B5:F15.
 These are based on the Western zodiac signs described here.
 Zodiac signs are used in...

 The Excel ISERROR function returns TRUE for any error type excel generates, including #N/A, #VALUE!, #REF!, #DIV/0!, #NUM!, #NAME?, or #NULL!
 You can use ISERROR together with the IF function to test for errors and display a custom message, or...

 The Excel IFERROR function returns a custom result when a formula generates an error, and a standard result when no error is detected.
 IFERROR is an elegant way to trap and manage errors without using more complicated nested IF statements.

 The Excel ISNA function returns TRUE when a cell contains the #N/A error and FALSE for any other value, or any other error type.
-You can use the ISNA function with the IF function test for an error and display a friendly message when it appears...
+You can use the ISNA function with the IF function test for #N/A and display a friendly message if the error occurs...